emqx/emqx-docs/en_US/extensions/hooks.md

 We call this chain composed of multiple callback functions executed sequentially **Callback Functions Chain**.

  **Callback Functions Chain** is Currently implemented according to the concept of [Chain-of-Responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).
-In order to satisfy the functionality and flexibility of the hook, it have the following attributes:
+In order to satisfy the functionality and flexibility of the hook, it has the following attributes:

-- **Ordered**: The callback functions on the **Callback Functions Chain** must be executed in certain order.
+- **Ordered**: The callback functions on the **Callback Functions Chain** must be executed in a certain order.
-- **In Parameter** There must be one/some initialization parameters and, optionally, a cumulative value for modification by the **Callback Functions Chain**.
+- **In Parameter**: There must be one/some initialization parameters and, optionally, a cumulative value for modification by the **Callback Functions Chain**.
-- **Output Result** Each function in the chain must have an output, and `ok` should be used as the function return value for callback functions that do not care about the result of execution.
+- **Output Result**: Each function in the chain must have an output, and `ok` should be used as the function return value for callback functions that do not care about the result of execution.
 For example, in a notification class event, "A client has successfully logged in" does not require a return value.
-- **Transitive** The result of callback functions in the chain is transitive.
+- **Transitive**: The result of callback functions in the chain is transitive.
 And to allow more flexibility in the use of hooks, we have designed **two modes** of handling the return values of callback functions in the chain.
   - **Result Transitive**</br>
     It means that each callback function in the chain accepts the entry of the chain, and the return of the previous callback function (which can be interpreted as a cumulative value) as arguments.
 Until the last function, the return value of the last function is then the return value of the whole chain.
 Specially, the chain is called with an initial value for the cumulative value to be used by the first callback function in the chain.
   - **Result Transparent**</br>